TACC/Lmod/docs/source/010_user.rst

 status if one is not.
 Note that Lmod is setting the status bit, there is nothing printed out.
 This means that one can do the following::

-    $ if module is-loaded pkg ; then "echo pkg is loaded"; fi
+    $ if module is-loaded pkg ; then echo "pkg is loaded"; fi

 Users also may wish to test whether certain modules can be loaded with the current $MODULEPATH::